noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## Media Coverage of event
-# Their exoneration and re-intergration into society.
+# Their exoneration and re-integration into society.

 _____
 # sauces